NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 **Test Case - 05**

-In this test case we have tested the showMessage() method inside Budget.java class.
+In this test case we have tested the "showMessage()" method inside Budget.java class.

 ![Testcase5]({{site.baseurl}}/images/JunitTestBudgetShowMessage1.JPG)